tlepple/data_origination_workshop/README.md

 #### Data Generator to load data into PostgreSQL:

-There is a second data generator application that will stream json record and load them directly into a Postgresql database.
+There is a second data generator application that will stream json records and load them directly into a Postgresql database.

 ---
 ---

 #####  Data Generator Notes for stream to PostgreSQL:
+---

-The data generator is written in python and accepts 2 integer arguments:
+This data generator application accepts 2 integer arguments:
-  *  An integer value for the `customer key`.
+  *  An integer value for the starting `customer key`.
   *  An integer value for N number of records to produce and load to the database.

 #####  Call the Data Generator: